Developer Guide

 }

-object with a value of “” means that it is an empty GitHub
+This means that an empty GitHub object will have a “” value and a GitHub object with a value of “” means that it is an empty GitHub object.
+The same logic applies to Telegram objects as well.

 Why it works

-parses all the inputs for the add command.
+As shown in the previous sequence diagram, ParserUtil parses all the inputs for the add command.
 Thus, an empty string (i.e. “”) will be parsed though the method isValidXX, where XX is an attribute i.e. isValidName.
-All empty string will throw an error in any of parse methods in ParserUtil
+All empty string will throw an error in any of parse methods in ParserUtil.
+Thus, an empty string will never be able to be accepted through the user input.
+Therefore, an empty string was used as a means to identify and instantiate attributes that can be empty (e.g. GitHub and Telegram).

 Design considerations regarding how empty GitHub and Telegram should be stored